 Rufus Deuchler created a video tutorial about using Adobe Muse to create HTML content for digital publications.

-For examples of video behavior, see the Effects issue of the free DPS Tips app.
+For examples of video behavior, see the HTML Examples issue of the free DPS Tips app (English only).

 Standard video behavior